axel-denis/control/docs/getting_started.md

 If not installed, please [install](./install_guide.md) this flake.

 ## Before we start
-It's important to understand the philosophy behind this flake: it aims to provides the **simplest** configuration possible for setting up a control.
+It's important to understand the philosophy behind this flake: it aims to provides the **simplest** configuration possible for setting up a homeserver.

 That's why this flake can run on it's own with almost no configuration.
 You just have to enable desired services and tools (ex. `immich.enable = true;`) and you're good to go.